 1966.
 Photo of the same fire engine outside the new fire station with Faringdon Fire Fighters: Sub Officer Boas Simpson; Leading Officer George Cornwell; Jack Fox; Desmond Ball; Maurice Woolford; Bernard Stepp.)

-Some more recent photos of appliances and crews at the new fire station over the years 1980, 1992, 2002, 2003 & 2014 – Notice that by 1992 both men and women fire fighters (Doreen Jackson centre back row) are starting to increasingly appear in the photos.
+Some more recent photos of appliances and crews at the new fire station over the years 1980, 1992, 2002, 2003 & 2014 – Notice that by 1992 women fire fighters (Doreen Jackson centre back row) are starting to increasingly appear in the photos.

 2. Fire Service History 1904-2014 – A collection by Bill Law stored in the FDAHS archives, which includes all the above items, including photos with officers all named.
 This page contains only a small selection of items from the collection plus a few extra ones sent to me since.

 - Faringdon and the Vale Venture, Issue 11, June 17th 1972.
 Article from interview with Mr Sid Taylor who joined the force in 1930.